jh3nd3rs0n/jargyle/README.md

 -   `socks5.onConnect.serverFacingBindHost`: Specifies the binding host name or address for the server-facing socket

+-   `socks5.onConnect.serverFacingBindPortRange`: Specifies the binding [port range](#6-14-2-port-range) for the server-facing socket (This rule result can be specified multiple times for each port range)

 -   `socks5.onConnect.serverFacingConnectTimeout`: Specifies the timeout in milliseconds on waiting for the server-facing socket to connect (Value must be an integer between 1 (inclusive) and 2147483647 (inclusive))

 -   `socks5.onConnect.serverFacingSocketSetting`: Specifies the socket setting for the server-facing socket (This rule result can be specified multiple times for each socket setting)

 -   `socks5.onUdpAssociate.clientFacingBindHost`: Specifies the binding host name or address for the client-facing UDP socket

+-   `socks5.onUdpAssociate.clientFacingBindPortRange`: Specifies the binding [port range](#6-14-2-port-range) for the client-facing UDP socket (This rule result can be specified multiple times for each port range)

 -   `socks5.onUdpAssociate.clientFacingSocketSetting`: Specifies the socket setting for the client-facing UDP socket (This rule result can be specified multiple times for each socket setting)

 -   `socks5.onUdpAssociate.peerFacingBindHost`: Specifies the binding host name or address for the peer-facing UDP socket

+-   `socks5.onUdpAssociate.peerFacingBindPortRange`: Specifies the binding [port range](#6-14-2-port-range) for the peer-facing UDP socket (This rule result can be specified multiple times for each port range)

 -   `socks5.onUdpAssociate.peerFacingSocketSetting`: Specifies the socket setting for the peer-facing UDP socket (This rule result can be specified multiple times for each socket setting)